Lee Bullock

-Lee Bullock (born 22 May 1981) is an English former footballer who most recently managed Whitby Town.
+Lee Bullock (born 22 May 1981) is an English former footballer who currently manages Whitby Town.

 He started his career with York City, with whom he played 171 league games and scored 24 goals, before he moved to First Division side Cardiff City in 2004 after a loan spell.
 He spent just one season with Cardiff before he returned to north-east England with Hartlepool United.
 He won promotion from League Two with Hartlepool, but after he lost his place in the side, he had loan spells with Mansfield Town, Bury and Bradford City, before signing permanently for Bradford in January 2008.
 In 2012 Bullock was released by Bradford and subsequently returned to former club York.
 He had loan spells with Gateshead and Stockport County before being released by York in 2013.
 Bullock now works for Cleveland police.

 Career

 York City

 Bullock started his career with York City, joining the club's youth system at a young age.
 He made his first team debut on 5 December 1998 in a 2–1 FA Cup second round defeat at Wrexham as a 17-year-old while still a trainee.
 He was substituted at half-time for Graham Rennison to facilitate a tactical switch after Mark Tinkler was sent off in the first half.
 He signed a two-year professional contract at the end of the 1998–99 season, which he finished with the club's Young Player of the Year award.
 He made 17 starts during his first full season and played 25 games in total, but never managed more than six successive appearances.
 His season had been ended early because of an ankle injury he picked up in a reserve game, but he extended his contract during the summer to three years, keeping him at Bootham Crescent until at least 2003.
 His first goal came nearly two years after his debut when he scored a header in a 3–1 victory over Halifax Town at The Shay on 24 October 2000.
 He scored another three goals that season, including another goal against Halifax Town in a 2–1 relegation battle on 14 April 2001.
 In the 2001–02 season, he more than doubled the number of goals to nine.
 He underwent an ankle operation in April 2002, which ended his season early after playing 47 games.
 He scored seven the following season, but at the end of the season, he was one of just eight players to be kept on at the club, because of financial problems.
 Once again he scored seven goals in 2003–04.